 Unfortunately, not every resident who is in a nursing home is treated to a dedicated and caring environment.
-In fact, high numbers of elders across New York have suffered from abuse or neglect in nursing homes.
+In fact, high numbers of elders across Long Island have suffered from nursing home abuse or nursing home neglect.

-If you suspect that your loved one is suffering from nursing home abuse, you should contact a knowledgeable nursing home abuse lawyer at The Law Office of Cohen & Jaffe, LLP, as soon as possible.
+If you suspect that your loved one is suffering from nursing home abuse, you should contact a knowledgeable personal injury lawyer at the Law Office of Cohen & Jaffe, LLP, as soon as possible.
+We can help you: